dilipsundarraj1/modern-java-v2/modern-java/explore-latest-java-features/src/main/java/com/modernjava/streamgatherers/StreamGatherersDemo.md

 # StreamGatherersDemo.java - Mastering Java Stream Gatherers API

 ## Overview
 This file demonstrates the comprehensive use of Java's Stream Gatherers API introduced as a preview feature.
 It showcases advanced stream processing techniques using Movie objects to illustrate real-world data manipulation scenarios.
-The class explores all core Gatherer operations including windowing, folding, scanning, concurrent mapping, and custom implementations, providing practical examples of how to leverage this powerful API for complex data transformations.
+The class explores all core Gatherer operations including windowing, folding, scanning, concurrent mapping, composite operations, and custom implementations, providing practical examples of how to leverage this powerful API for complex data transformations.

 ## Prompts for Replication